ajsuth/Ajsuth.Sample.ImageExport.Engine/README.md

-# Sitecore Experience Commerce to Azure Storage Migration
+# Sitecore Experience Commerce Sellable Item Image Export Plugin
-This is sample plugin to migrate Sitecore Commerce catalog images into Azure Storage.
+This is sample plugin to export Sitecore Commerce catalog images and either downloaded into the local file system or uploaded into Azure Storage.

 ## Supported Sitecore Experience Commerce Versions
 - XC 10.1